bathtub/heartbreaking/heartbreaking.md

 >1.
 Pay money for security audits of critical security infrastructure like OpenSSL. ...
 I would donate to this effort.
 Would you?

+**No.**
-**No.** I am strongly of the opinion that this is how we got into this situation.
-This is not a problem that can be solved with dollars alone.
+I am strongly of the opinion that this is how we got into this situation.
+This is not a problem that can be solved by throwing dollars at it.

-It is also why the FIPS program is fundamentally misguided: you cannot "certify" against unknown future attack vectors.
+It is also why the FIPS 140-2 validation program is fundamentally misguided: you cannot "certify" against unknown, future attack vectors.
 Maybe if you have powers of supernatural prescience.
 Instead, all it does is:
  - Give everyone a false sense of security; encourage complacence.
  - Divert time and resources.

  - Scream "exploit me".

-Consider if this were _war_, not just _cyberwar_: step one: don't get shot.
-Step one of step one: do not paint target on back.
+The first step to winning a war: do not get shot and killed.
+The first step to not getting shot: do not paint target on back.

 ## I need to patch The Heartbleed Bug as of 9 A.M. yesterday.

 Possibilities in the short-term:

 - Rebuild with OpenSSL 1.0.1g (the 'patch').
 I doubt this will be a permanent fix.
-- Revert to OpenSSL 0.9.8.
+- Revert to OpenSSL 0.X.X
-- Use [CommonCrypto](http://www.opensource.apple.com/tarballs/CommonCrypto/CommonCrypto-60027.tar.gz) instead.
-Licensing is weird; but its a relatively easy patch that doesn't defer to current management.
-Not sure about portability.
+- On Darwin , use [CommonCrypto](http://www.opensource.apple.com/tarballs/CommonCrypto/CommonCrypto-60027.tar.gz) instead.
+Not portable.

 ## Are the decent alternatives to consider in the long-term?

-I think so.

 > Given how difficult it is to write safe C, I don't see any other options.
 > 3. Start writing alternatives in safer languages.

 [Botan](http://botan.randombit.net) is the replacement for OpenSSL adopted in [BIND 10](http://bind10.isc.org).
-It is written in aggressive C++11.
+It is written in C++11.

 _If unfamiliar, one may want to look into how STL performance guarantees work and compare the use of handwritten assembler in GnuTLS (via GMP) and OpenSSL (the BN library) for asymptotically fast operations._